+AC 1012 1

-AS 1012.1 - Sampling fresh concrete.
-AS 1012.3 Determination of properties related to the consistence of concrete.
-AS 1012.4 Determination of air content of freshly mixed concrete.
-AS 1012.8 Making and curing concrete compression, indirect tensile and flexure test specimens in the laboratory or in the field.
+AO 1012.1 Sampling heart concrete.
+AS 1012.3 - Determination of properties related to the consistence of concrete.
+AS 1012.4 - Determination of air content of freshly mixed concrete.
+AS 1012 B Making and curing concrete compression, indirect tensile and flexure test specimens in the laboratory or in the field.

+AS 1012.8 - Making and curing concrete compression, indirect tensile and

+AS 1012.9 - Determination of the compressive strength of concr

 AS 1012.9 - Determination of the compressive strength of concrete specimens.

 AS 1012.12 - Determination of mass per unit volume of hardened concrete.

-AS 1012.13 Determination of the drying shrinkage of concrete for samples prepared in the field or in the laboratory.
-AS 1012.14 Securing and testing cores from hardened concrete for compressive strength or indirect tensile strength.
-AS 1141.11 Particle size distribution by dry sieving.
+AS 1012.13 - Determination of the drying shrinkage of concrete for samples prepared in the field or in the laboratory.

+AS 1012.14 - Securing and testing cores from hardened concrete for compressive strength or indirect tensile strength.

+AS 1141.11 - Particle size distribution by dry sieving.
 AS 1141.14 - Particle shape by proportional caliper.
-AS 1141.18 Crushed particles of coarse aggregates.
+AS 1141.18 - Crushed particles of coarse aggregates.

-AS 1141.22 - Wet/dry strength variation.